mikaelkindborg/VimanaCode/README.md

 DIY interpreter for a dynamic language influenced by Lisp and Forth.

-Example code will follow.
+Current implementation is written in PHP.

+See comments in the file workbench.php for how to get started.

+Also see header comment in interpreter.php.

+Run on your local machine in a comsole window:

+php workbench.php

-I created this programnming language as an experiment, to have some fun.
-I love Lisp and in school I had a Hewlett & Packard calculator with Reverse Polish Notation.
+I created VimanaLang as an experiment, for the fun of it.
+I am on old Lisp programmer and in school I had a Hewlett & Packard calculator with Reverse Polish Notation.
 Sweet memories.
+This is a retro project.